tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 ## 5. Pick The Right Hosting Company

 Choosing the best hosting company and plan for your website is not an easy task.
 But it also a must step in your plan for web marketing, because the right choice will save you a lot of money that you needed most to improve your own business.
-That what you can learn about in my article [How To Choose The Best Hosting For Your Website]({% post_url 2020-01-31-how-to-choose-the-best-hosting-for-your-website-in-2020 %}).
+That what you can learn more about in my article [How To Choose a Web Hosting]({% post_url 2020-01-31-how-to-choose-a-web-hosting-in-2020 %}).